merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ## Creating an anvi'o contigs database

-An anvi'o contigs database will keep all the information related to your contigs: positions of open reading frames, k-mer frequencies for each contigs, where splits start and end, functional and taxonomic annotation of genes, etc. The contigs database is an essential component of everything related to anvi'o metagenomic workflow.
+An anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} will keep all the information related to your contigs: positions of open reading frames, k-mer frequencies for each contigs, where splits start and end, functional and taxonomic annotation of genes, etc. The contigs database is an essential component of everything related to anvi'o metagenomic workflow.

 ### anvi-gen-contigs-database

-The following is the simplest way of creating a contigs database:
+We turn FASTA files into {% include ARTIFACT name="contigs-db" %} files using the anvi'o program {% include PROGRAM name="anvi-gen-contigs-database" %}.
+Here is the simplest way of creating a contigs database:

 ``` bash
 $ anvi-gen-contigs-database -f contigs.fa -o contigs.db -n 'An example contigs database'